 Georg Bauer, John Kenneth Davies, Juergen Pelikan

 The European Community Health Promotion Indicator Development Model has been developed as the basis for establishing a European set of indicators for monitoring health promotion interventions.
 This paper offers the public health model more generally as a common frame of reference for broader public health practice and indicator development.
 The public health model builds around the physical, mental and social health of individuals and shows how health develops by interaction between individual and environmental health determinants.
-It demonstrates that health development can be analysed from a salutogenic and a pathogenic perspective and explains how the differing starting points of different intervention approaches such as health promotion and health care are related to these two perspectives.
 The public health model and its application highlight the need for systematic salutogenic indicator development in the field of public health and for strengthening the health promotion perspective in the future.

 Bullets as bacteria

-Television news magazines use of the public health model for reporting violence
+Television news magazines use of the public health model for reporting violence.
+Renita Coleman, Louisiana State University, David D. Perlmutter, Louisiana State University.

 A public health model of